 Sergeant Bingham has accumulated over 1500 hours of law enforcement training and possesses a Professional Detention Officer certificate, Advanced Public Information Officer certificate, and Advanced Dispatcher certificate.
 In addition, Sergeant Bingham holds more than a dozen FEMA National Incident Management System certifications.
 In the spring of 2019, he attended and graduated from the National Jail Command Leadership Academy hosted by the American Jail Association.

-Sergeant Bingham and his wife, have been married over 13 years, and have two sons.
+Sergeant Bingham and his wife have two sons.
 In his spare time, Sergeant Bingham volunteers in the community as a youth sports coach and at the Pinedale Aquatic Center and local 4-H. In February 2020, Sergeant Bingham participated in Jackson in the Wyoming special Olympics torch 4-mile Law Enforcement Torch Run supporting athletes from Wyoming and South Dakota in those winter games.
 In addition, since 2018 Sergeant Bingham has organized an annual local charity sports event between local Law Enforcement, EMS and Fire services to benefit causes in Sublette County called Battle of The Badges.
 The first Battle of the badges was in 2018 to assist in recovery to those who lost their homes in the Roosevelt fire, in 2019 the charity benefited Kicking Cancer of Sublette County.
 After missing 2020 due to COVID-19, Battle of the Badges is back for 2021 and benefiting Deputy Ty Huffman of the SCSO in his cancer battle.